vortex-wq/Machine-Learning-Projects-Practice/README.md

 ML models that are available in this repo with mathematics and reasoning:

-Linear regression
+- Linear Regression
-Linear classification
+- Linear Classification
-SGD
+- SGD
-XGBoost
+- XGBoost
-Decision Trees
+- Decision Trees
-Random Forrest
+- Random Forest
-Naive Bayes
+- Naive Bayes